J0rgeSerran0/J0rgeSerran0/README.md

 I'm currently working at **[OCU Consumidores](https://www.ocu.org/)**, an Organisation of Consumers and Users.

-There I work with different technologies, most of them related with Microsoft (.NET Core, Microsoft Azure, Microsoft Office 365, etc).
+There, I work with different technologies, most of them related with Microsoft (.NET Core, Microsoft Azure, Microsoft Office 365, etc).

 I have a multidisciplinary role, focused in team work, and working in an experienced team with high responsibility, anyway I love to say that I am **Developer**!